notlath/Guitara-Scheduling-System/archive/README.md

 ### Documentation (`/documentation`)

 - **archive_log_2025-06-01.md** - Log file documenting which files were archived on June 1, 2025, and why
+- **archive_log_2025-06-02.md** - Log file documenting which migration and testing scripts were archived on June 2, 2025

 ## Important Note

-These files were archived on June 1, 2025, as they appeared to be no longer needed for regular development.
+These files were archived as they appeared to be no longer needed for regular development.
 However, they are preserved here in case they are needed in the future.

 If you encounter any issues after these files were moved, you can either: